intern4life/medipoke-v1/README.md

 ## Analysis
 ### Scenario
-"MediPoke" is a web application designed to help users to manage their medication schedules effectively.
-The application allows users to receive reminders when it's time to take their medication.
-Administrators set the desired reminder for the particular user and can manage the medication database, ensuring all medications are up to date and consumed on time.
+MediPoke is an app that serves as a connecting link between patients and doctors.
+It enables doctors to monitor which patients have been reminded to take their medications regularly.
+Essentially, MediPoke is a monitoring application designed for doctors and administrators.

 ### User Stories
 1. As a user, I want to view all my medications so that I can see what I need to take and when.